 Lulu and Kiki are active and fairly young.
 The charts tell us that to maintain their healthy weight they need approximately 275 calories per day.
-We feed them twice a day.
+We feed them 1/4 cup, twice a day.
 They are approximately 9 pounds each.
 They do get healthy homemade reward treats for good behavior.
 Our recipe below provides them with approximately 260 calories per day – the rest comes from those healthy treats.

 To get an idea of the nutrition level our recipe provides we used FDA standard calculators we use for all of our recipes.
 We worked on the assumption that since their caloric intake was approximately 13% of the standard label guidelines for humans that their nutritional needs, as outlined by the FDA Daily Values would mirror similar percentages.
 For their size, multiplying the FDA Daily Values by 13% would yield a normal carb intake of 39g per day, normal fat would be 8.45g per day, and normal protein would be 6.5g per day., However, we disregard these norms since we know we want a low-carb, high protein, moderate fat intake.
 We focus on these key nutritional elements.